SENSEiXENUS/senseixenus.github.io/posts/Notes/rev.md

 ----------------

-- There are two operations in a stack which is the push and pop.
+- There are two operations in a stack which is the push and pop.You can push one or more registers to a stack by setting the stack pointer to a smaller value.This is done by subtracting 4 times the number of registers to be pushed onto the stack and pushing it to the stack.